GenericMappingTools/gmt/doc/rst/source/filter1d.rst

 filter1d
 ********

+.. only:: not man

     filter1d - Do time domain filtering of 1-D data tables

 Synopsis
 --------